Angelina Jolie & Jared Leto: Why Brad Pitt Wouldn’t Be Shocked If They’re Hooking Up

 How sad is this?
 HollywoodLife.com has learned EXCLUSIVELY that Brad Pitt wouldn’t be surprised to find out his soon-to-be ex-wife Angelina Jolie is seeing actor Jared Leto as she’s always had a thing for him!

-“Angelina [Jolie] and Brad [Pitt] fought about Jared [Leto] a lot over the years, he was someone Brad was really threatened by,” an insider told HollywoodLife.com EXCLUSIVELY.
-“Brad always felt like he couldn’t trust Angelina when it came to Jared.
-Angelina knew Jared was a sore spot with Brad, so anytime she wanted to push his buttons she’d bring up Jared and talk about how much she loved working with him and how talented he is.
-She even sent him a script behind Brad’s back a couple of years ago.

-“It’s not going to shock Brad at all if they’re hooking–up, he’s always known about Angelina‘s crush on Jared,” the insider continued.
+“It’s not going to shock Brad [Pitt] at all if [Jared Leto and Angelina Jolie are] hooking–up,” an insider told HollywoodLife.com EXCLUSIVELY.
+“He’s always known about Angelina‘s crush on Jared.”
 Yikes!
 If the 53-year-old Allied actor really wouldn’t bat an eye at his 41-year-old estranged wife hooking up with Jared, 45, that’s totally insane.
-The couple’s relationship lasted for a decade before Angie filed for divorce back in September 2016.
+The couple’s relationship lasted for a decade before Angie filed for divorce back in September 2016. told HollywoodLife.com EXCLUSIVELY.

 Click here to see pics of Angelina Jolie in ‘Tomb Raider’

+“Jared reached out to Angie after she filed divorce papers in September,” another insider told the magazine.
+“The word is they spoke several times on the phone before meeting up in L.A. for dinner, and they’ve been seeing each other whenever they can since then.”
+Looks like they may seriously be starting a relationship.
+If so, doesn’t seem like Brad would mind too much!
+We just hope that their divorce proceedings continue smoothly for the kids.

 HollywoodLifers, do you think Brad would really be upset if Angelina dated Jared?
+Should he be shocked?
 Give us all your thoughts below.

 Copyright © 2017 PMC.
 All rights reserved.